Reaching for the Stars

 Own your own!

-The truth is, if you want to be taken seriously as a blogger (and don’t have some sort of prior claim to fame), you need to get out there and build your own site.
+The truth is, if you want to be taken seriously as a blogger (and don’t have some sort of prior claim to fame), you need to get out there and build your own blog.
 It’s not as hard as you might think if you have a decent guide to follow.

 In other words, we’ve got you covered!